-On Wednesday, The Daily Caller posted an article about the Biden administration’s push toward electric vehicles.
+On Saturday, The Washington Examiner posted an article about Bidenomics, the name given to the Biden administration’s economic programs.

 The article reports: